Blood Family of Harlech, Roebuck

 at Kimberley.

-Lyndon Bolton RN 2nd son of late Richard Bolton of Cheltenham on 21.10.1876 at
+George Thomas Lyndon Bolton RN 2nd son of late Richard Bolton of Cheltenham

 3 Gertrude Elizabeth (Topo) Blood youngest daughter born circa 03.05.1857 at 9

 Holles Street, while the family were resident at Harlech, Roebuck, Dublin.
-On a
+A

 Lady Campbell petitioned in 1884 for a separation from her husband, the case being